just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-01-tea-getting-started.rst

 	<h3 id="est-length">Estimated Length: 90 minutes</h3>

-Kick-Off Event Recording
+Kick-Off Webinar
 ------------------------

 .. raw:: html

-	<p> The kick-off event is November 17 from 6:30-8:00 PM ET.
-A video recording will be shared soon after. </p>
+	<p> The kick-off webinar was held November 17 from 6:30-8:00 PM ET.
+If you were unable to attend live, please watch the recording. </p>

+.. youtube:: iRfr1UaOenQ
+	:width: 560
+	:height: 315
+	:align: center

 Access the Hour of AI Dashboard
 -------------------------------